GiovanniSalmeri/yellow-comment/README.md

 `CommentIconGravatarDefault` = default image for Gravatar (see the [documentation](https://en.gravatar.com/site/implement/images/) for possible values)
 `CommentReverseOrder` = show comments in reverse order (newest to oldest)
 `CommentConsent` = show a consent checkbox (not required by European GDPR)

+Use [Perpage](https://github.com/GiovanniSalmeri/yellow-perpage) if you want to ovverride these settings for a single page.

 ## Acknowledgements